Modern Art Movements

 MODERN ART MOVEMENTS

-Named after Impression: Sunrise, by Claude Monet, Impressionism - named by the French art critic Louis Leroy - promoted a spontaneous plein-air manner of landscape painting whose goal was the exact representation of light, as exemplified by the works of Alfred Sisley, Pierre-Auguste Renoir, Camille Pissarro, Frederic Bazille, Edgar Degas, Gustave Caillebotte, as well as Mary Cassatt, one of the leading figures of the American Impressionism movement (c.1880-1900).
+Christened by the French art critic Louis Leroy after the title of Monet's painting Impression: Sunrise (1873), Impressionism was a spontaneous plein-air manner of landscape painting whose goal was the exact representation of light.
+The style was exemplified by the plein air painting of Monet, Sisley, Renoir and Camille Pissarro, although other painters were also part of the Impressionist group, including Edgar Degas, Paul Cezanne, Frederic Bazille, Gustave Caillebotte, as well as Mary Cassatt, one of the leading figures of the American Impressionism movement (c.1880-1900).
 Introduced to Britain by Whistler, it was taken up by his pupils Sickert and Steer and promoted by the New English Art Club.
-Later succeeded by Neo-Impressionism and Post-Impressionism, and in the 1950s by Abstract Impressionism.
-See also: Impressionism.
-For artist biographies, see: Impressionist Painters.
+After giving birth to some of the greatest modern paintings of the 19th century, Impressionism was succeeded by Seurat's Neo-Impressionism and Cezanne's Post-Impressionism.

 Led by Stanhope Forbes, Frank Bramley and Norman Garstin the Newlyn School was inspired by the naturalist plein-air painting tradition of the French Barbizon School and aimed to reproduce the realities of country life.